 |Molen de Windhond, Woerden -1755|

-Unless it is certified organic, to be sure what is in the flour, I would have to check with the miller (who would have to check with the farmer), and then trust him to tell me the truth, and to be consistent over time in his purchasing criteria.
+Unless it is certified organic, therefore, I would have to check with the miller (who would have to check with the farmer) whether pesticides have been used in the production and processing of the wheat, and then trust them to tell me the truth, and to be consistent over time in their sourcing criteria.

 * 'cheap' is a tricky concept that I may one day talk about